+Network Segment

-Network Segment (HP modifiable) This is the size of the physical buffer for the loopback Size (HP modifiable) This is the size of the physical buffer for the loopback network interface.
+(HP modifiable) This is the size of the physical buffer for the loopback network interface.
 No fragmenting or fragment assembly is performed on the loopback NI.
 There is no limitation that only single physical buffers (not chained buffers, for example) can be passed across the I/O interface to the board, because outbound data is turned around at the NI layer.
 Therefore, if user data exceeds the physical buffer size, it is put into logical buffers (chained physical buffers) that are the size of the user data.

-Number Of BuffersThis field specifies the number of buffers to be allocated for loopback.
-For the loopback NI, there is no differentiation between outbound and inbound buffers because an outbound buffer, when it is turned around at the NI level, becomes an inbound buffer.
+Number OfThis field specifies the number of buffers to be allocated for loopback.
+ForBuffersThis field specifies the number of buffers to be allocated for loopback.
+ForBuffersthe loopback NI, there is no differentiation between outbound and inbound buffers because an outbound buffer, when it is turned around at the NI level, becomes an inbound buffer.
 As with other network types, buffer configuration is based on the number of TCP connections that will use the network interface.
 An allocation of two buffers per connection will suffice for typical usage.

-The default value is based on the assumption that the Network Manager desires to allow no more than the default number of TCP connections (see related screens below) to use the Loopback NI.
+The default value is based on the assumption that the network manager desires to allow no more than the default number of TCP connections (see related screens below) to use the Loopback NI.
 Therefore, the default is 128 (default TCP connections) 2 = 256 buffers.
 When there is more than one NI, this value should probably be adjusted downward because the connections might reasonably be expected to be spread over all the NIs rather than be concentrated over only one NI.
 If you change the number of TCP connections from the default value, you should reconsider the number of inbound buffers for all NI's.